MousaviLaleh/Mission-to-Mars/README.md

   - Create a new dictionary to hold a list of dictionaries with the URL string and title of each hemisphere image.
   - Create a function that will scrape the hemisphere data and return the scraped data as a list of dictionaries with the URL string and title of each hemisphere image.
 - Retrieving all the data from Mongo database in [app.py](app.py) file.
-- Design the web page with [Bootstrap](https://getbootstrap.com/docs/3.3/css/) components and show the data scraping result on a webpage. <br/>
+- Design a webpage with [Bootstrap](https://getbootstrap.com/docs/3.3/css/) components and show the data scraping result. <br/>

    ![02.png](Images/02.png)